edgio-docs/edgio-docs/src/pages/guides/app_security/bot_rules.md

+---
-# Bot Rules {/*bot-rules*/}
+title: Bot Rules
+---

-Use bot rules to require a client (e.g., a web browser) to solve a challenge before resolving the request.
-WAF blocks traffic when the client cannot solve this challenge within a few seconds.
+Use bot rules to require a client (e.g., a web browser) to solve a challenge before resolving the request. {{ PRODUCT_SECURITY }} blocks traffic when the client cannot solve this challenge within a few seconds.
 Basic bots typically cannot solve this type of challenge and therefore their traffic is blocked.
 This prevents them from scraping your siteRefers to